- International Practice

 Marc L. Mukasey

 Marc Mukasey leads Bracewell’s White Collar Criminal Defense and Special Investigations practice nationwide.
-A former federal prosecutor and SEC enforcement attorney, Marc regularly defends corporations and executives facing allegations of securities fraud, antitrust violations, environmental crimes, FCPA violations, money laundering, bribery, mail/wire fraud, tax offenses, embezzlement, and other business crimes.
+A former federal prosecutor and SEC enforcement attorney, Marc regularly defends corporations and executives facing allegations of securities fraud, FCPA violations, FIRREA, antitrust violations, environmental crimes, money laundering, bribery, mail/wire fraud, tax offenses and other business crimes.
 Marc has tried an array of criminal cases and has also been successful – behind the scenes – convincing prosecutors to abandon investigations before they are made public and before charges are filed.
 Marc was named by Law360 as an MVP of the Year in the White Collar category for 2013 and 2014, and is ranked by Chambers & Partners, Chambers USA (2014-2015).

 Marc has recently been involved in some of the most prominent white collar cases in the country, including the largest insider trading case in history, in which he secured a non-prosecution agreement for his client (press coverage); the "BridgeGate" scandal, in which no charges were brought against his client; and the Countrywide Home Loan fraud trial (press coverage).
-Marc also led the Bracewell team that represented Halliburton in the federal criminal investigation that arose from the Deepwater Horizon explosion - perhaps the most significant criminal environmental investigation in a generation.
-Marc’s team, working out of New York, Washington, Houston and New Orleans, brought the matter to a very successful resolution for Halliburton - one that included no criminal charges related to the explosion.
-Press Coverage
+Marc also led the Bracewell team that represented Halliburton in the federal criminal investigation that arose from the Deepwater Horizon explosion - one of the most significant criminal environmental investigation in a generation.
+Marc’s team, working out of New York, Washington, Houston and New Orleans, brought the matter to a successful resolution for Halliburton - one that included no criminal charges related to the explosion (press coverage).

 Marc also led the trial defense of a former executive at UBS in a prosecution brought by DOJ’s Antitrust Division, United States v.
 Gary Heinz.
 The Mukasey-led team persuaded the jury to acquit on a key count of the indictment and then soundly rebutted the government’s arguments at sentencing (press coverage).